Lanzaned-Enterprises/LENT-ContainerRobbery/readme.md

 *Want some exclusive items that might not be for sale?
 Rip merryweather of their own imports?
 Here is your chance!*

 ## Information
-*This Container Robbery script was designed as per request of https://merp.lanzaned.com/ however the amount of work put behind this script has put it at a reasonable price of $5EUR The locations of the containers, Loot, Timer, Discord & Police Callout Function are all configurable in the `shared/sh_config.lua` file.*
+*This Container Robbery script was designed as per request of https://merp.lanzaned.com/ however the amount of work put behind this script has put it at a reasonable price of $5EUR The locations of the containers, Loot, Timer, Discord & Police Callout Function are all configurable in the `shared/sh_config.lua` file.*<br>

+*This script can be purchased here: https://lanzaned-development.tebex.io/package/5354665*
 ## Disclaimer
 - To fully set up this heist you will have to make edits to your inventory.
 In most cases this event should be the one being edited: `inventory:server:OpenInventory` I won't be able to tell you where to look in what resource.
 - You will need some minimal knowledge on where to paste the snippets below to get the script to function